South Carolina: Government and politics

 South Carolina's state government consists of executive, legislative, and judicial branches.
 The governor of South Carolina heads the executive branch; the South Carolina General Assembly heads the legislative branch; and the South Carolina Supreme Court heads the judicial branch.

 South Carolina is a largely conservative state.
 Since the Declaration of Independence, South Carolina's politics have been controlled by three main parties: the Democratic-Republican Party in the early 1800s, the Democratic Party through most of the 19th and 20th centuries, and the Republican Party in the 21st century.
 Since the mid-1990s, the South Carolina General Assembly has been controlled by the Republican party, and currently, eight of nine statewide offices are held by Republican officeholders and one by a Democratic officeholder.

 At the federal level, South Carolina has voted Republican in every presidential election since the 1980 election of Ronald Reagan.
-The last Democratic candidate to carry the state was Jimmy Carter in 1976.
-Both of South Carolina's senators are Republican.
+As of the 2024 presidential election, it is the only state located on the Eastern Seaboard of the United States that has never been won by a Democratic Party presidential candidate in the 21st Century.
+The last Democratic candidate to carry South Carolina was Jimmy Carter in 1976.
 The most recent Democratic senator to serve was Fritz Hollings, who left office in 2005.
 South Carolina has seven representatives in the United States House of Representatives, six of whom are Republican.